jeonghoonkang/BerePi/setup/ubuntu_rpi_setup/readme.md

-## ubuntu version update (if you have old version of Ubuntu which has error on apt-get update, apt update)
+## ubuntu version update (if you have old version Ubuntu which has error on apt-get update, apt update)

 ### backup your sources file
 - sudo cp /etc/apt/sources.list /etc/apt/sources.list.bak